Chest radiograph: Pleural abnormalities

 Fluid in space between the lung and the chest wall is termed a pleural effusion.
 There needs to be at least 75 mL of pleural fluid in order to blunt the costophrenic angle on the lateral chest radiograph and 200 mL of pleural fluid in order to blunt the costophrenic angle on the posteroanterior chest radiograph.
 On a lateral decubitus, amounts as small as 50ml of fluid are possible.
 Pleural effusions typically have a meniscus visible on an erect chest radiograph, but loculated effusions (as occur with an empyema) may have a lenticular shape (the fluid making an obtuse angle with the chest wall).

 Pleural thickening may cause blunting of the costophrenic angle, but is distinguished from pleural fluid by the fact that it occurs as a linear shadow ascending vertically and clinging to the ribs.

 Diffuse shadowing

 The differential for diffuse shadowing is very broad and can defeat even the most experienced radiologist.
 It is seldom possible to reach a diagnosis on the basis of the chest radiograph alone: high-resolution CT of the chest is usually required and sometimes a lung biopsy.
-The following features should be noted:
+The following features are usually noted: